grgbr/enbox/sphinx/api.rst

 * |cwd|,
 * and the closing of unwanted file descriptors.

-In addition, the :c:func:`enbox_prep_proc` function may also spawn and enter a
-|jail| to further restrict accesses of current proces to global system
+In addition, the :c:func:`enbox_prep_proc` function may also :ref:`spawn and enter a jail <sect-spawn_jail>` to further restrict accesses of current proces to global system resources.
-resources.

 .. _sect-spawn_jail:

 Spawn a jail
 ------------

-Spawning a jail is meant to instantiate a runtime container providing isolation from the main system-wide «host» runtime.
-A program may be further
+Using :c:func:`enbox_prep_proc` function, one can also spawn a jail to instantiate a runtime container providing isolation from the main system-wide «host» runtime.
-|execve(2)|'ed from within this newly created jail, restricting all accesses to
-global system resources in a configurable way.
+A program may be further |execve(2)|'ed from within this newly created jail, restricting all accesses to global system resources in a configurable way.

 As stated into section `Overview`_, isolation implementation is based upon Linux
 |namespaces(7)| and |capabilities(7)|.